coldbox-modules/cbInertia/README.md

 ```

 By default, no configuration is needed.
 However, you can disable the automatic
-registering of the `InertiaLifecycle` interceptor and/or the cbInertia application
+registering of the `InertiaLifecycle` interceptor, the cbInertia application
-helpers, if you wish.
+helper, or the Controller decorator if you wish.
+You can also customize the
+view arguments for Inertia events.

+The one setting you will likely modify is the `version` setting.
+You can read
+more about it below.

 ```
 // config/ColdBox.cfc